-After many years of coaching students and marking IELTS essays, I realised that with enough effort and hard work, a focused and organised Intermediate level English student has a very good chance at band 7 once they get to work on fixing their weak areas.
+After many years of coaching students and marking IELTS essays, I realised that with enough effort and hard work, a very focused and organised Intermediate level English student has a very good chance at band 7 once they get to work on fixing their weak areas.

 Key points to remember:

 IELTS is not impossible, its the effort and work that you need to do that is difficult.
 You can get the band score you deserve, the problem is that most people have been given bad advice and do not, or due to commitments, cannot take the action needed to hit their target score.
 In addition, you need to have at least an Intermediate to upper intermediate level of English to see real results.
-Remember that IELTS is testing your English ability, there are no shortcuts.
+Remember that IELTS is testing your English ability.

 I suggest at least 2 to 3 months of preparation before taking the exam.
 I have found that grammar and vocabulary are what separates Band 5 and Band 7 students.
-Work on your vocabulary and grammar first, this will help with your overall coherence in the writing section especially.
+Work on your vocabulary and grammar first, this will help with your overall coherence especially in the writing section.

 What is your biggest frustration with IELTS?

 What do you think is stopping you from getting the Band score you deserve?
 What is your weak point in IELTS?.
 Let me know, I am still developing this blog and putting up new free lessons, so if you have any questions email me. [email protected]

 If this website has been useful, please leave a review on the Facebook page